pffelix/flutter_oboe/README.md

 The library is then dynamically linked via CMake in android/app/CMakeLists.txt.

 Thanks goes to Richard Heap for his tutorial on dart:ffi https://www.youtube.com/watch?v=X8JD8hHkBMc&t=1380s

+The goal of the project might be to develop more comprehensive low latency audio recording bindings for Flutter (if there is interest and more contributors want to join).